 How does it Work?

 Tea tree oil is extracted from the leaves of the tea tree.
 It is herbal which contains over 100 compounds.
-All of these natural compounds are great at having calming effects to your skin and body.
+All of these natural compounds are great at having calming effects on your skin and body.

 How much tea tree oil do you need?

 Only a little concentration of Tea tree oil is enough to bring a change.
-All the cosmetic products have only 0.5% concentration of tea tree oil and it is more than enough.
+All cosmetic products have only 0.5% concentration of tea tree oil and it is more than enough.

-The tea tree oil that you found in store is typically a 3% concentration which is mostly diluted with carrier oil.
+The tea tree oil that you found in the store is typically a 3% concentration which is mostly diluted with a carrier oil.
 The “100% tea tree oil” label that you see on the product is incorrect and now you know why.

 How to use Tea Tree Oil for Pimples?

 Now that you know much about the benefits that come with using tea tree oil you might want to consider using it.
-Tea tree oil is an amazing product which will work great on your skin if you use it the right way.
+Tea tree oil is an amazing product that will work great on your skin if you use it the right way.